docarray/docarray/docs/user_guide/storing/first_steps.md

 The [HnswDocumentIndex][docarray.index.backends.hnswlib.HnswDocumentIndex] implementation does not offer support for filter or text search.

-To see how to perform these operations, you can check out other backends that do: TODO add link to those
+To see how to perform these operations, you can check out other backends that do.

 ### Perform hybrid search through the query builder